 The obvious question to ask about relays is this: Why would I use one?
 Even if I don't need queues, why make applications communicate via a cloud service rather than just interact directly?
 The answer is that talking directly can be harder than you might think.

 Suppose you want to connect two on-premises applications, both running inside corporate datacenters.
 Each of these applications sits behind a firewall, and each datacenter probably uses network address translation (NAT).
-The firewall blocks incoming data on all but a few ports, and NAT implies that the machine each application is running on probably doesn't have a fixed IP address.
+The firewall blocks incoming data on all but a few ports, and NAT implies that the machine each application is running on doesn't have a fixed IP address that you can reach directly from outside the datacenter.
 Without some extra help, connecting these applications over the public Internet is problematic.

 A Service Bus relay provides this help.
 To communicate bi-directionally through a relay, each application establishes an outbound TCP connection with Service Bus, then keeps it open.
 All communication between the two applications will travel over these connections.
-Because each connection was established from inside the datacenter, the firewall will allow incoming traffic to each application"data sent through the relay"without opening new ports.
-This approach also gets around the NAT problem, because each application has a consistent endpoint throughout the communication.
+Because each connection was established from inside the datacenter, the firewall will allow incoming traffic to each application without opening new ports.
+This approach also gets around the NAT problem, because each application has a consistent endpoint in the cloud throughout the communication.
 By exchanging data through the relay, the applications can avoid the problems that would otherwise make communication difficult.

 To use Service Bus relays, applications rely on Windows Communication Foundation (WCF).
 Service Bus provides WCF bindings that make it straightforward for Windows applications to interact via relays.
 Applications that already use WCF can typically just specify one of these bindings, then talk to each other through a relay.
 Unlike queues and topics, however, using relays from non-Windows applications, while possible, requires some programming effort; no standard libraries are provided.

 Unlike queues and topics, applications don't explicitly create relays.
 Instead, when an application that wishes to receive messages establishes a TCP connection with Service Bus, a relay is created automatically.
 When the connection is dropped, the relay is deleted.
-To let an application find the relay created by a specific listener, Service Bus provides a registry that allows locating a specific relay by name.
+To let an application find the relay created by a specific listener, Service Bus provides a registry that enables applications to locate a specific relay by name.

-Relays are the right solution when you need direct communication.
-Think about an airline reservation system running in an on-premises datacenter, for example, that must be accessed from check-in kiosks, mobile devices, and other computers.
+Relays are the right solution when you need direct communication between applications.
+For example, consider an airline reservation system running in an on-premises datacenter that must be accessed from check-in kiosks, mobile devices, and other computers.
 Applications running on all of these systems could rely on Service Bus relays in the cloud to communicate, wherever they might be running.